seqan/sharg-parser/README.md

 -->
 [twitter_link]: https://twitter.com/seqanlib

-The Sharg argument parser offers a neat and easy-to-use library for argument parsing in C++.
+The Sharg parser offers a neat and easy-to-use library for argument parsing in C++.
 With Sharg, your command line interface can be customized to your specific needs and validated in a single line.
 Furthermore, the library provides helpful templates and makes even subcommands feel effortless.
 For more information, details, and a tutorial on how to use our features, please see our [online documentation](https://sharg.vercel.app/usr/html/index.html).